brahmwg/Bottlenecks_MDS_Capstone/mds_deliverables/species_prediction_model/documentation.md

 ### 4.2 Probabilistic Branch
 The probabilistic branch includes two models:
-1. **Decision Tree Classifier**: This model is trained on the entire feature set, including both deterministic features (physical features of the fish) and non-deterministic features (location, water temperature, site, method, etc.).
+1. **Decision Tree Classifier**: A decision tree is a tree-like model used in machine learning that makes predictions by recursively partitioning the input space into regions and assigning a label to each region based on the majority class of the training examples in that region.
+This model is trained on the entire feature set, including both deterministic features (physical features of the fish) and non-deterministic features (location, water temperature, site, method, etc.).
-2. **Deep Learning Neural Network**: This model, implemented on a TensorFlow framework, consists of 4 layers.
-It uses ReLU activations for the input and hidden layers, and a softmax activation for the output layer.
+2. **Random forest**: Random Forest classifier with 100 decision trees (n_estimators=100) and a fixed random state for reproducibility (random_state=42) is trained.
 This model is also trained on the complete feature set.

 ### 4.3 Voting Mechanism
 The final prediction is made by the voting classifier, which combines the outputs from both branches:
 - The output from the deterministic branch contributes 1/3 of the total vote.
-- The outputs from the two probabilistic models (the decision tree and the deep learning model) each contribute 1/3 of the total vote.
+- The outputs from the two probabilistic models (the decision tree and random forest) each contribute 1/3 of the total vote.

 The final prediction is determined by taking the majority vote from these three contributions, ensuring a balanced consideration of both deterministic and probabilistic features.
 This approach leverages the strengths of both branches to improve the accuracy and robustness of the species prediction.